kubeopsskills/laravel-docker/README.md

 # Laravel Sample Dockerfile

-This repository provides sample of Laravel Dockerfile
+This repository provides sample of Laravel Dockerfile.